 Bilboa's deck is dotted with stylish black and white striped umbrellas with an uninterrupted view.
 Perfect for sundowners and Instagrammable moments.

-Bilboa is the latest restaurant to be added to the ever-expanding Kove Collection group and its location and look will cement it as one of the most popular.
-It is located above the Platinum mile of Camps Bay’s sparkling blue waters and white sandy beaches and next door to 2 of the group’s other restaurants, Umi and La Belle and the Collection’s boutique hotel, The Marly.
+Bilboa, located above the Platinum mile of Camps Bay’s sparkling blue waters and white sandy beaches is a go-to if you’re after a stylish location and tasty food.
+The restaurant is flanked by two of the group’s other restaurants, Surfshack and La Belle and sits below Collection’s boutique hotel, The Marly.

 The Bilboa Look